zcstarr/modelcontextprotocol/docs/specification/draft/basic/authorization.md

 #### 3.2 Authorization Metadata Discovery

-We strongly recommend, that all clients implement metadata discovery.
-This reduces the need for users to provide endpoints either manually or fallback to the defined defaults.
+We strongly recommend that all clients implement metadata discovery.
+This reduces the need for users to provide endpoints manually or clients to fallback to the defined defaults.

 #### 3.3 Dynamic Client Registration